to perpetuate the memory and history of our dead

 About half of the AUS POWs arrived in Thailand as part of F Force.
 These were composed mainly of units taken as POW at Singapore.
 They joined the members of the Java 8 Grp and Hintok Grp who were only non-Singapore units sent into the Thai Sector.
 So for the majority of the build time, the AUS contribution was in the Burma Sector.
 Many of the AUS in F Force undoubtedly died at the lately open special camp at Thambaya Burma where the most debilitated members of F Force were shifted to.

 F Force is one of the more unusual and tragic episodes of the TBR.
 As efforts to complete the construction by SEP 43 were flagging due to the ever fewer numbers of fit men especially in the highlands camps, the IJA Engineers put out a call to Singapore to deliver more fodder.
 They arrived in APR 43 in the form of F Force.
 This was a different beast in many ways.
 First it was composed of men dredged from the depths of Changi, who were deemed ‘fit’.
 This was more than an exaggeration.
 Most were recovering from whatever injury or illness had kept them in Singapore as more and more POWs were re-directed on the the TBR or elsewhere, mainly Japan.
-F Force was designed to be a stop-gap effort and to save face for the ever pessimistic engineers, who saw they promise to deliver a rail route to Burma flagging badly.
+The IJA had overtly lied about the destination of these men, so one-third of the Brits and about 25% of the Australians sent north were knowingly less than fit.
+F Force was designed to be a stop-gap effort and to save face for the ever pessimistic engineers, who saw their promise to deliver a rail route to Burma flagging badly.

 It is hard to track F Force in that as replacement workers, they were distributed into many camps, most in the Thai highlands were the railway was yet to be completed.
 The entire contingent of about 7000 was made to walk from BanPong to beyond HellFire Pass; a distance of a minimum of 150 Km.
 Obviously, this took a toll on their heath and well-being.
 Upon arrival as their assigned duty station, they were expected to begin construction almost immediately.
 Then things went from bad to worse.
 First, in its infinite wisdom, these ‘temporary’ workers were never fully transferred to the Thai-based HQ.
 IOW, they were still the responsibility of the Singapore HQ.
 Those men who were sent deeper into the highlands found themselves living and working near and with romusha who were suffering from cholera.
 When that dreaded disease made its way into the POWs, the death tolls were lower but many men were felled.